 The origin for the majority of these is a lifelong requirement to suppress the immune system, which amongst other issues, reduces defence against skin cancer.

 A Need For Screening

-Skin cancer screening is a good idea for most people, more so for transplant patients, with increased likelihood of skin tumours appearing.
+Skin cancer screening is a good idea for most of us, more so for transplant patients, with increased likelihood of skin tumours appearing.
 They account for 40% to 50% of all post transplant malignancies and tend to be more aggressive.

 A screening session before a transplant operation is common, along with treatment for any lesions found.
-The position afterwards can be less well defined, as a recent review across a range of clinical guidelines found.
+The position afterwards can be less well defined, as a recent review of clinical guidelines found.

 Transplant patients will often be seen long term by specialists, not least to maintain the delicate balance needed on the intensity of immunosuppression.
-Our London clinics offer the same level of support for your skin.
+Our London clinic offers the same level of support for your skin.